IBM/operand-deployment-lifecycle-manager/docs/design/operand-deployment-lifecycle-manager.md

 ## OperandRequests Spec

-OperandRequests defines which operator/operand want to be installed int the cluster.
+OperandRequests defines which operator/operand want to be installed in the cluster.

 * name, the name of the individual operator
 * channel, optional parameter, the subscription channel(version) of the individual operator